 The big flower pot of mint I planted last year on the back patio made a surprise comback.
 I’m so happy because I love using it as a fresh garnish on spring pies and tarts.
 Like most things in our back yard it’s growing at rapid pace.
 Flowers are budding (weeds are too) and all of a sudden I remember that we’re almost at the end of April.
 Next month brings us all kinds of happy celebrations.

 I made these cupcakes with two May events in mind.
-The first is Mother’s Day (May 14th), and the second is the Kentucky Derby (May 6th).
+The first is Mother’s Day and the second is the Kentucky Derby.
 Both are worthy of pretty buttercream roses and toasts with mint julep cupcakes.

 The mint julep cupcake batter gets a big splash of bourbon and creme de menthe before being baked.
 The bourbon holds the most dominant notes in the baked cupcakes with soft caramel and oak flavors and mint faintly lingers in the background.
 It’s nice.
 The creme de menthe I had on hand was green, so my cupcakes turned out pale green.
 I think next time I might use the clear variety, although these are pretty cute!

 It’s been a while since I’ve piped any kind of flowers, but someone on Twitter recently asked if I’d do a tutorial.
 I’d forgotten how much I enjoy piping roses.
 It’s an easier technique than making fondant roses (and some would argue tastier).
 My technique is far from perfect and as usual, my roses turned out like snowflakes – no two alike!
 But I believe it’s the subtle differences that makes a batch of rose cupcakes charming and more representative of nature.